SAVEM VICE-REGAL DEMONSTRATION

 What we can't do

-We can't go into an emergency area BEFORE we get the all-clear from the Emergency Service which is the designated Control Agency, for example, the CFS is the Control Agency for a bushfire.
+We can't go into an emergency area BEFORE permission is given by the Emergency Service which is the designated Control Agency, for example, the CFS is the Control Agency for a bushfire.

 We can't provide an evacuation service for pets and other animals – it is the responsibility of animal owners to include their pets and other animals in their emergency evacuation plan.